 This table sets out the results of the survey which lists the current energy-related features of this home.
 Each element is assessed by the national calculation methodology; 1 star = very poor (least efficient), 2 stars = poor, 3 stars = average, 4 stars = good and 5 stars = very good (most efficient).
 The assessment does not take into consideration the condition of an element and how well it is working.
 'Assumed' means that the insulation could not be inspected and an assumption has been made in the methodology, based on age and type of construction.
+See the addendum section on the last page of this report for further information relating to items in the table.

-Element Description Energy Efficiency Environmental Walls Sandstone or limestone, as built, no insulation (assumed) Solid brick, as built, no insulation (assumed) Roof (another dwelling above) Floor (another dwelling below) Windows Fully double glazed Main heating Boiler and radiators, mains gas ★★★ ☆ Main heating controls Programmer, room thermostat and TRVs ★★★ ☆ Secondary heating None Hot water From main system ★★★ ☆ Lighting Low energy lighting in all fixed outlets
+Element Description Energy Efficiency Environmental Walls Sandstone, as built, no insulation (assumed) Solid brick, as built, insulated (assumed) Roof (another dwelling above) Floor Suspended, no insulation (assumed) Windows Some double glazing \star \Rightarrow \Rightarrow \Rightarrow \Rightarrow Main heating Boiler and radiators, mains gas ★★★★ ☆ ★★★ ☆ Main heating controls Programmer, room thermostat and TRVs ★★★★ ☆ ★★★ ☆ Secondary heating Room heaters, wood logs Hot water From main system ★★★ ☆ Lighting Good lighting efficiency ★★★ ☆